Deadly Israeli barrage shatters Gaza ceasefire, but Israel divided on war

 “I think there are many reservists who won’t come,” says Mr. Visok.
 “After 200 or more days of reserve duty, it’s hard to go, especially if you have children.

-“At the beginning everyone understood the situation and we showed up with all of our hearts. … I personally would go if needed, but the situation is really hard, especially for those with families.
+“At the beginning everyone understood the situation, and we showed up with all of our hearts. ...
+I personally would go if needed, but the situation is really hard, especially for those with families.
 There are children who barely know their fathers after this past year.”

 By the time Mr. Netanyahu ordered the renewed airstrikes late Monday, ceasefire and hostage deal negotiations had been in crisis for weeks.